Sponsored Event | April.06.2017 | 8:30am - 11:30am (Central European Summer Time)Orrick Düsseldorf

 For further information please contact Sven Greulich.

-Sven advises technology companies on complex cross-border mergers and acquisitions, and private equity and venture capital investments, and provides general corporate counseling.
+Sven advises technology companies on complex cross-border mergers and acquisitions, and venture capital as well as growth investments, and provides general corporate counseling.

 Sven is passionate about building a bridge for his clients from Germany to the US and other international technology hubs and to help them succeed in the international market.
-With a dual background in business and law, an entrepreneurial spirit, and experience in over 200 M&A transactions and financing rounds across many industries (including energy, automotive, information technology, commerce and life science), Sven has a unique perspective, which inspires him to find the best strategic and commercially viable solution for his clients.
+With a dual background in business and law, an entrepreneurial spirit, and experience in over 200 M&A transactions and financing rounds across many industries, Sven has a unique perspective, which inspires him to find the best strategic and commercially viable solution for his clients.

 Sven's work has been repeatedly awarded, inter alia